-To date, passive-type SDS systems (Fig.20) primarily act as moisture buffer for building environment control, which contains classical hygroscopic materials such as wood, plasterboard, etc. Qin et al. have recently developed a new type of MOF-based precise humidity control material (MOF-PHCM) to autonomously control the indoor moisture [149].
+To date, passive-type SDS systems (Fig.20) primarily act as moisture buffer for building environment control, which contains only desiccant materials such as wood, plasterboard, etc. [149].
 In contrast, active-type SDS systems (Fig.21) generally have three complex components, namely, dehumidification unit, regeneration unit and cooling unit [150].
 The configuration of these units may vary largely based on the desiccant and the employed operation modes, as shown in the following section.